-Students will be able to develop an understanding
+Students will be able to develop an understand-

-of fitness concepts and design personal fitness program while developing and individualized level of health-related activities to complete assessments of their health-related fitness.
-Students will learn the relationships between physical activity, physical fitness, group interaction, cooperation, and appreciation for the abilities and limitations of self and others and various health-related outcomes.
-Through the course, students will gain knowledge and skill needed to develop lifelong pattern of physical activity.
-By the end of the course, students will: improve their physical fitness by participating in activities on the equipment: treadmill, rowing, elliptical, stationary bikes, and step machines also performing workouts such as HilT (high in-tensity interval training) routines, circuit training, yoga, partner workouts and step aerobics.
+ing of fitness concepts and design a personal fitness pro- gram while developing an individualized level of health-related activities to complete assessments of their health-related fitness.
+Students will learn the relationships between physical activity, physical fitness, group interaction, cooperation, and appreciation for the abilities and limitations of self and others due to health-related outcomes.
+Through the course, students will gain knowledge and the skills needed to develop a lifelong pattern of physical activity.
+By the end of the course, students will: improve their physical fitness by participating in activities on the equipment: treadmill, rowers, ellipticals, stationary bikes, and step machines Students will also perform workouts such as HIIT (high intensity interval training) routines, circuit training, yoga, partner workouts, meditation, etc.